 Code Ref.
 Code Provisions Comply ("C")/ Explain ("E") Corporate Governance Practices A.2.8 The chairman should ensure that appropriate steps are taken to provide effective communication with shareholders and that their views are communicated to the board as a whole.
 C The Company establishes different communication channels with shareholders and investors to communicate their views on various matters affecting the Company, including (i) printed copies of corporate communications (including but not limited to annual reports, interim reports, notices of meetings, circulars and proxy forms) required under the Listing Rules, and shareholders can choose to receive such documents using electronic means through the Company's website; (ii) the annual general meeting provides a forum for shareholders to raise comments and exchange views with the Board; (iii) updated and key information on the Group is available on the website of the Company; (iv) the Company's website offers a communication channel between the Company and its shareholders and stakeholders; (v) press conferences and briefing meetings with analysts are arranged from time to time, where applicable, to update on the performance of the Group; (vi) the Company's Hong Kong Share Registrar deals with shareholders for share registration and related matters; and (vii) the Corporate Affairs Department of the Company handles enquiries from shareholders and investors generally.
 These channels allow the Company to receive feedback from our shareholders and investors.
 Any unanswered questions raised from the shareholders in the annual general meetings/extraordinary general meetings will be dealt with by the Company Secretarial Department and other appropriate departments.
-In addition, contact details of the Corporate Affairs Department and other appropriate departments.
-In February 2015, the Board has established a shareholders communication policy and has made it available on the Company's website in June 2015.
+In addition, contact details of the Corporate Affairs Department are available at the Company's website for taking enquiries and receiving information requests from shareholders.
+Those enquiries and information requests will be handled by the Corporate Affairs Department and other appropriate departments. and has made it available on the Company's website in June 2015.
 The policy is subject to review on a regular basis to ensure its implementation and effectiveness.
 A.2.9 The chairman should promote a culture of openness and debate by facilitating the effective contribution of non-executive directors in particular and ensuring constructive relations between executive and non-executive directors. С • The Chairman promotes a culture of openness and actively encourages Directors with different views to voice their opinion and be fully engaged in the Board's affairs so as to contribute to the Board's functions.